cneverett/Diplodocus.jl/docs/src/Tutorials/hardsphere.md

 ![good](./assets/HardSphere/GoodSphereSpectra.png)

 Generating good spectra involves a bit of trial and error.
-It is very easy to tell when a spectra is poor but it may take some practice to get used to how increasing the sampling and adjusting the `scale` effect the results.
+It is very easy to tell when a spectra is poor but it may take some practice to get used to how increasing the sampling and adjusting the `scale` affect the results.

 Another way to judge the accuracy of integration is through the `DoesConserve` function.
 This prints to the terminal a series of statistics about the integration.
 For the "good" integration this looks like: